Frequential/bedutils/README.md

+###### You stumbled upon one of my first projects
-# This project is outdated, poorly made and has huge room for improvement.
-Probably because it was one of my first projects.
+# This project is abandoned, outdated, poorly made and has huge room for improvement.
-Feel free to clone it and improve it for practice, or use it.
+Feel free to clone it and improve it for practice, you could also use it as is.
 (It should still work)

 # BedUtils
 ### A simple light-weight plugin that modifies beds for a better multiplayer experience.